bhanu-nithin/E_commerce_Data_Pipeline/README.md

 The serverless, pay-as-you-go model of Azure services keeps costs manageable, with resources scaling based on actual usage.
 This project demonstrates how Azure cloud technologies, combined with automation, can be leveraged to create a powerful, end-to-end data pipeline that drives data-driven decision-making for an e-commerce business

+**Dataset Used**
+This dataset aims to serve as a benchmark for an e-commerce fashion store.
+Using this dataset, you may want to try and understand what you can expect of your users and determine in advance how your grows may be.

+Here is the link to the dataset : https://data.world/jfreex/e-commerce-users-of-a-french-c2c-fashion-store